-If you’re looking for the top laptop for music, you might want to consider any device that has one of the best processors and plenty of RAM – this is important because these will help your laptop handle multiple music tracks efficiently.
+If you’re looking for the top laptop for music production, you want to find a device that has one of the best processors and plenty of RAM – this is important because these will help your laptop handle multiple music tracks efficiently.
 You also want one of the best SSDs or hard drives, as you’ll be working with large file sizes.
-Finally, you’re going to need awesome sound – whether through great speakers or the ability to connect to external sound outputs.
+Finally, you’ll want awesome sound, obviously, whether through great speakers or the ability to connect to external sound outputs.

-To make choosing a laptop easy, we’ve included our exclusive price comparison tool, so you know where to find the best deal, which will come in handy on Black Friday and Cyber Monday.
+To make choosing a laptop easy, we’ve included our exclusive price comparison tool, so you know where to find the best deal.
 If you want to see a more comprehensive list of prices and retailers, just click the ‘view all prices’ link on each widget.

 The best laptops for music production and DJs:

 1. Apple MacBook 12" (2016)

 Apple remains the number one choice for music makers and DJs